 - 1. Download and launch the application. - a.
-Download the Talend Open Studio v5.4 add-on for HDP from here. - b.
+Download the Talend Open Studio add-on for HDP from here. - b.
 After the download is complete, unzip the contents in an install location. - c.
 Invoke the executable file corresponding to your operating system. - d.
+Read and accept the end-user license agreement.

+Talend displays the "Welcome to Talend Open Studio" dialog.

-Read and accept the end-user license agreement. - 2.
-Create a new project. - a.
-Provide a project name (for example, HDPIntro), then click the Create button.
+- 2. Create a new project. - a.
+Ignore the Select a Demo Project field.
+Instead, create a new project.
+Provide a project name (for example, HDPIntro), then click Create.

+Talend displays the New Project dialog.

 - b.
 Click Finish on the New Project dialog. - c.
-Select the newly created project, then click Open. - d.
-The Connect To TalendForge dialog appears.
-You can choose to register or click Skip to continue. - e.
-You should now see the progress information bar and a Welcome window.
-Wait for the application to initialize, and then click Start now! to continue.
-The Talend Open Studio (TOS) main window appears and is now ready for use.
+Select the newly-created project, then click Open.

+The Connect To TalendForge dialog displays.

+d.
+Either choose to register now, or click Skip to continue.

+Talend displays the progress information bar.
+When progress is complete, Talend displays a Welcome window.

+e.
+Wait for the application to initialize, then click Start now!.
+Talend displays the main Talend Open Studio (TOS) window.